 In his book “Offend, Shock or Disturb: Free Speech Under the Indian Constitution” lawyer Gautam Bhatia rightly argued that the most important aspect of constitutional morality is the right to equality.
 The author further argued in his book that if we look into the Indian Constitution, we will find that many Articles ensure equality in Indian society (Articles 14-18).
 A combined reading of all the Articles thus leads to the creation of the principle of anti-subordination: a concept that would end all kinds of discrimination existing in society.
 The same can be applied to sexual content.
 If the content of the material leads to any form of subjugation, then the material is not constitutionally protected.

-For example, in the case of pornographic films, scholars such as MacKinnon and Andrea Dworkin have rightly argued that the creation of social reality of dominance and subordination in pornographic films does not merely portray subordination but subjugates women.
+For example, in the case of pornographic films, scholars such as MacKinnon and Andrea Dworkin have rightly argued that the creation of a social reality of dominance and subordination in pornographic films does not merely portray subordination but subjugates women.
 The content should not be seen as a representation of reality but as reality itself.
 Therefore, such content needs to be regulated.

 In our country, where there are multiple religions and cultures, there are bound to be conflicts between them.
 When these types of issues related to one’s culture or religion are touched upon, and artists express their thoughts or opinions on these types of sensitive issues, they should not be held back just because they are serious issues and might hurt the sentiments of certain groups or communities.
 All works related to art, literature, etc., do not create hatred among people.
 Sometimes it is necessary to educate people in a way that is subtle and gentle to reduce the tension in our society.